Search This Blog

 Perishing in the hand of the woman you love, this is sufficient fame for Emily.
 This is a doom that the poet can welcome as her own.
 It’s terribly romantic.

-I am sufficient, you would understand.
-I am Hers in life and in death.
+I am sufficient for her, you would understand.
+I am hers in life and in death.

-It's such a miniature jewel of a poem, with that barely begun iambic rhythm of 2/2/3, and that heavily syncopated first line, "Be Mine the Doom."
-It ends its brief run with such emphasis.
+It's such a miniature jewel of a poem, with that unique stanza structure of 2/2/3.
+It begins with that heavily syncopated first line, "Be Mine the Doom" and ends its brief iambic run with an emphatic exclamation point.

-There is a bit of humorous over-the-top quality in this line, "Be Mine the Doom," as if it is winking at us through the tears.
-It's serious, but also maybe a little ironic.
-I imagine the poet lifting her eyebrows in mock histrionics, making fun of her own penchant for drama.
+"Be Mine the Doom" is defiant.
+As long as it is in your hands, dear, bring on the Doom!
+There is also a bit of humorous over-the-top quality in this line, as if it is winking at us.
+I imagine the poet histrionically arching her eyebrows as she writes this line, making fun of her own penchant for drama.
 Yet the sentiment couldn't be more sincere.

 I think the “sufficient Fame” is interesting here.
 There are enough Dickinson poems that dicker with the notion of Fame that we can be sure it was something the poet considered deeply.
 She knew her own worth as a poet.
 Even though she published almost nothing (less than a dozen poems) while she was alive, she gained a kind of mythic stature in Amherst and beyond.
-Sue was famous as a host and entertained the likes of Emerson and Francis Hodgson Burnet (author of A Secret Garden) in her salon.
-Sue must've sung Emily's praises to the guests.
+Sue was famous as a host and entertained the likes of Emerson and Francis Hodgson Burnett (author of The Secret Garden) in her salon.
+I'm sure she must've sung Emily's praises to the guests.
 There were also a number of other famous people of the time that Dickinson had a personal relationship with, either in person, or through letters.
 (See the end notes for a short list.)
+All of this would've helped create a local mystique.
+But Emily wasn't looking for fame.
+She repeatedly turned down offers to publish her poems.

 The irony is that the more Dickinson pushed away society, the more intriguing and famous she became.
-(This same quality can be seen in her poems btw, the more they try to elude us, the more we want to know what they have to say.)
-Still, had she not left nearly 2000 poems behind for us to find, no one would remember the famous recluse.
-She would have her true fame posthumously, where it couldn't be a bother to her.
+(This same quality can be seen in her poems by the way; the more they try to elude us, the more we want to know what they have to say.)
+Still, had she not left so many great poems (nearly 2000) behind for us to find, no one would remember the locally-famous recluse.
+She would have her true international fame posthumously, where it wouldn't be a bother to her.

-While alive Dickinson closed her society to include just a few beloved friends, and especially her most beloved friend, for more than half of her life, Sue.
+While alive Dickinson closed her society to include just a few friends, and especially Sue, her most beloved friend for more than half of her life.
 That was “Sufficient Fame” for her.

 And in fact this poem is a kind of self-fulfilling prophecy: Emily did, in the end, perish in Sue’s hand.
 Sue was with Emily when she died.
 Afterward it is reported that Sue designed a white flannel robe for Emily and laid her in a white casket.
 She carefully placed heliotrope, lady's slipper orchids, and a knot of blue field violets at Emily's neck and in her hands symbolizing devotion and faithfulness.
 Sue also personally lined Emily’s final resting place with evergreen boughs.